 Simulations based on a library of gates provide the energy consumption estimation of the tag.
 The gates, which are described in VHDL, are pre-characterized according to the static and dynamic energy consumption.

-Figure 2 presents the flow used to characterize the gate-level energy model and to obtain the energy consumption estimative of the circuit under analysis.
 The characterization begins with the selection of a set of gates, which are manually described in SPICE and VHDL.
-After that, the set of gates described in SPICE are simulated at electrical level, considering the adopted technology library (CMOS TSMC 0.35 μ m).
+After that, the set of gates described in SPICE are simulated at electrical level, considering the adopted technology library (CMOS TSMC 0.35 $\mu$ m).
 Each gate is simulated in a SPICE simulator with all input signals combinations and different fan-outs, calculating the dynamic energy consumed by the gate due to input transitions.